alex-antonison/wsl-development-setup/README.md

 ## Overview

 The purpose of this guide is to document my personal setup for WSL as I am trying to get more used to the environment.
-Will adjust this over time as I discover new things.
+I will adjust this over time as I discover new and need to setup new things.

 ## General notes